madelinebriere/django-tutorial/README.md

 * Setting up a database
 * Creating and activating models
 * Exploring users/admin

+### Launch to production
+Use the tutorial [here](https://codingstartups.com/deploy-django-nginx-gunicorn-postgresql-supervisor/) to deploy your project to production.
+It is *not* recommended to use the built-in Django development server as the production server.
+Third-party tools should be used for this purpose instead.

 ### Review the documentation
 The Django documentation is available [here](https://docs.djangoproject.com/en/2.1/).
 It reviews the mechanics behind model, view and template layers, the development process, automated user interfaces, etc.